severalnines/S9s_cookbooks/cookbooks/README.md

 you want to install ClusterControl.

 * Currently, the PHP 7.x that ClusterControl installs is coming from Ondrej's PPA repository for Debian/Ubuntu.
 For RHEL 9, it uses the remi repository.
 In case you have doubts of this repository, please review in case of security issues.
-* *For Ubuntu 22.10 (Kinetic)*: On the other hand, their current repository also does not support Ubuntu Kinetic (22.10), but this cookbook uses the Jammy version of their repository to allow installation of PHP 7.x version and have it deployed smoothly.
+* *For Ubuntu 22.10 (Kinetic--already EOF)*: On the other hand, their current repository also does not support Ubuntu Kinetic (22.10), but this cookbook uses the Jammy version of their repository to allow installation of PHP 7.x version and have it deployed smoothly.
 This has been tested in Ubuntu Kinetic and works properly.
+Take note, Ubuntu Kinetic is already EOF so you might not use this version of Ubuntu.

 License and Authors